 This initiative was setup in 2009, in response to the lack of support for women dealing with crisis pregnancies, and the high rate of abandonment of newborn babies.
 Mother’s that were unable to bring up children had to choose between termination or abandonment.
 The situation demanded a response, and lead by a passionate team the Restore Trust launched a two pronged initiative to meet this need.

 Place of Safety

-Babies are abandoned in dumpsters, dustbins and drains daily in Buffalo City.
+Babies are abandoned in dumpsters, dustbins and drains in Buffalo City.
 A safe place to care for abandoned babies was a priority.
 The Place of Safety is at 2 Dawson Road, Selborne and currently has capacity for 6 babies.
 These children are either delivered by the SAPS or by members of the public.
 It is truly a sad state of affairs, a daily reminder of the horrific societal problems at play in our community.
 The house is staffed by a team of carers and house parents.
-The babies are given 24/7 care before being placed into adoptive forever-families within 3 months.
+The babies are given 24/7 care before being placed into forever-families.

 Find out more about our project, cuddle the babies and enjoy some cake and coffee

 2 Dawson Road, Selborne.

 In an attempt to stem the tide of terminations and abandonment, Breath of Life also operates numerous counselling centres.
 Current locations include all three local termination clinics: Frere Hospital, Cecilia Makiwane Hospital and Empilweni Clinic, as well as various local schools.
 These centres provide women in the midst of a crisis pregnancy with support and information on termination alternatives.
 Many women seeking help have no other support structures in place and no understanding of government grants, fostering or adoption services.
 To date, over 18 500 women have been through the doors of Breath of Life counselling centres, and over 125 abandoned babies have been rescued and cared for at the Place of Safety.